dickreuter/Poker/readme.rst

 Full version:
 ~~~~~~~~~~~~~

-The full version allow you to:
+The full version allows you to:

 * Edit and create new Strategies
 * View all Strategies of all users